Sunday, September 25, 2022

 Cabbage Roll Soup

 This is another of those recipes whose flavors and smells bring back so many beautiful memories!
 As far back as I can remember - which admittedly is not very far! - I've loved eating cabbage rolls, but haven't much enjoyed making them.
-On the rare occasion I've attempted them on my own the cabbage leaves have either been to firm or too soft, cracking or tearing with abandon and leaving me with quite the mess afterwards.
-By contrast, my godmother and Ukrainian and Russian friends' cabbage rolls are always so beautifully perfect, a feast for the eye as well as the mouth.
+On the rare occasion I've attempted them on my own the cabbage leaves have either been too firm or too soft, cracking or tearing with abandon and leaving me with quite the mess afterwards.
+By contrast, my godmother and Ukrainian, Russian, and Romanian friends' cabbage rolls are always so beautifully perfect, a feast for the eye as well as the mouth.

 While I'd love to have the time to take a cabbage roll master class with a babushka, a lack of time and money together with the sad paucity of babushki in my life currently means that I have to either pay ridiculous amounts for the store-made cabbage rolls locally available (which is a gift to be sure!) or figure out an alternative that meets me at my level.
 This soup - a mishmash of ideas - is the result.
 It's not the same of course, but it has been a great comfort to me this year, and I expect will be a staple for me in coming years.
 I hope it brings some of the same warmth and joy to you!